PatriciaStephanie5/Market-Expansion-Intelligence-Pipeline/README.md

 ### Acknowledgments

-- Data simulated based on Y Combinator and LinkedIn public information
+- Data scraped using Y Combinator actor on APIfy and LinkedIn public information
-- Inspired by Expandly's European market expansion use case
 - Built with [Make](https://www.make.com) and [Tableau Public](https://public.tableau.com)
 - Special thanks to the Apify and Octoparse communities for scraping resources